5/1/2025

 Operator

-you.
-Our next question comes from a line
+Thank you.
+Our next question comes from the line of Leah Jordan with Goldman Sachs.
+Please proceed with your question.

 speaker

-Please proceed with your question.
-Good morning, thank you for fitting me in.
+Good morning.
+Thank you for fitting me in.
 I just wanted to ask about international as it came in ahead of your expectations.
-When we talked last quarter, it seemed like that competition was increasing in several regions and we had heard recently that not all players were passing along costs.
-So just seeing if you could provide an update on the competitive environment there and has anything notably changed?
+When we talked last quarter, it seemed like that competition was increasing in several regions, and we had heard recently that not all players were passing along costs.
+So just seeing if you could provide an update on the competitive environment there, and has anything notably changed?

 speaker